Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 ``````````````````````````````````````````````````````````````````````````````````````````````````

 Note that I've used editAccess for delete as well.
-Perhaps you'd like a deletePermission boolean in real life as well.
+Perhaps you'd like a deleteAccess boolean in real life as well.
 When new items are created I check the module's permission on createAccess.

 ## Use the API to test it